-The Instagram bio is often treated as an afterthought—a line or two about your company you hastily fill out when you create your account.
+The Instagram bio often is treated as an afterthought—a line or two about your company you hastily fill out when creating your account.

-But aside from writing a catchy company description, what else can you do to optimize your profile to make the most of your Instagram account and marketing efforts?
+But aside from writing a catchy company description, how else can you optimize your profile to make the most of your Instagram marketing efforts?

 - What your Instagram bio needs to accomplish